elenaferr0/tsp-optimization/report/sections/exact.typ

 ```
 The results will be stored in the `results` folder as text files.

-Below is a summary of the instances used in the benchmark, which are all randomly generated problems with a number of nodes ranging from 5 to 200.
+#ref(<fig:instances>) contains a summary of the instances used in the benchmark, which are all randomly generated problems with a number of nodes ranging from 5 to 200.
 The instances are named according to the number of nodes they contain, for example `random5` for a problem with 5 nodes.
 #let instances = (
   "random5",
   "random10",